| book reviewThis History Book is Different:

 on FDR), and covers much, much more.
 He finishes with a look at

+the Clinton presidency.
 In fact, Wells takes the Republicans to task for their response

 to former President Clinton’s wrongdoing: “As despicable